kekuchan/swarmbject/docs/std/ds/DArray.md

 Parameters:
 * A pointer to the element to insert.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given element to insert with any of the array elements and returns an std::Compare value.
+* A pointer to an "unsigned char(void*, unsigned int, void*) " function that can compare any element of the given array data at the given index, with the given element to insert, and returns an std::Compare value.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased and when the elements are shifted to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
-* A pointer to a "void(void*, void*)" function that sets to the given pointed element another pointed element.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
-* A pointer to a "void*(unsigned int)" function that returns a new array, of the given size.
+* A pointer to a "void(void*)" function that deletes the given array data.
-* A pointer to a "void(void*)" function that deletes the given array.
+* A pointer to an "void(void*, unsigned int, void*)" function that can set any element of the given array data at the given index, to be a copy of the given element to insert.

 Returns: void.

 ```
 /*In the IntDArray class:*/
-void insertSortedInt(int value){
+void insertSorted(int value){
-	insertSorted(&value,
+	(std::ds::DArray*)this->insertSorted(
-		compareValue, getElement,
+		&value, compareElement, setElements,
-		setElement, newArray, deleteArray);
+		newArray, deleteArray, setElement);
 }

 /*In some function:*/
 IntDArray array;
-array.insertSortedInt(2021);
+array.insertSorted(2021);
-array.insertSortedInt(2020);
+array.insertSorted(2020);
 /*2020,2021*/
 ```